|

 Actually, the

-single storey structure next to the proposed shop or office, the
+single-storey structure next to the proposed shop or office - the

 chimney, leaving the front face still visible.
-The chimney will not

-be left thrusting out of the roof of the building as I first thought
+have been left thrusting out of the roof of the building as I first thought

 might be the case.